 In order to address the challenges in a co-operative and coordinated way, the Member States, Norway and the Commission agreed on a Common Implementation Strategy (CIS) for the Water Framework Directive only five months after the entry into force of the Directive.

-The results of this work, for instance guidance documents, resource documents or key events related to different aspects of the implementation is available on CIRCA, and Thematic CIS information sheets [Hyperlink to new heading att he bottom] are available giving an overview with direct links to key documents available.
+The results of this work, for instance guidance documents, key events and additional resource documents related to different aspects of the implementation are available on CIRCABC.
+Links at the end of this page provide access to additional key documents on various themes.

-More details on the overall concept, the numerous activities and the mandates of the Working Groups under the Common Implementation Strategy are given in the Work programmes informally agreed by EU Water Directors (available for download in pdf format, ~ 0,9 to 1,5 MB):
+More details on the overall concept, the numerous activities and the mandates of the Working Groups under the Common Implementation Strategy are given in the Work programmes informally agreed by EU Water Directors.

 Find some more details, in particular about: